 Metachromatic leukodystrophy (MLD) is a rare autosomal recessive genetic disorder that results in progressive loss of motor and cognitive function.
 It is caused by mutations in the arylsulfatase-A (ARSA) gene affecting the production of the enzyme ARSA; it is sometimes also caused by mutations in PSAP genes.
 Although exact prevalence is difficult to ascertain, it is estimated that one in 40,000 to 160,000 people are diagnosed with MLD across the world.1 The clinical subtypes of MLD are categorized by age of onset.
-The late infantile subtype (LI-MLD) is the most common (50-60% of patients) and aggressive form of the disease;1 symptoms start before 30 months and children lose the ability to walk and swallow within 1-2 years.2 In the early juvenile form (EJ-MLD), symptoms start between 30 months and six years of age, and significant disability occurs within three years of symptom onset2.
+The late infantile subtype (LI-MLD) is the most common (50-60% of patients) and aggressive form of the disease;1 symptoms start before 30 months and children lose the ability to walk and swallow within 1-2 years.2 In the early juvenile form (EJ-MLD), symptoms start between 30 months and six years of age, and significant disability occurs within three years of symptom onset.2

-Initial symptoms of MLD may include low motor tone, losing motor and cognitive milestones, and difficulties in school due to behavioral and cognitive problems.
-As the disease progresses and children have more difficulty swallowing, they may require gastrostomy tubes, suctioning, and eventually ventilatory support for breathing.
-Mean survival varies based on subtype, with LI-MLD children surviving around eight years and those with EJ-MLD 10-20 years.^{2,3} Because MLD patients either never achieve or progressively lose motor and cognitive functions, the caregiving impact for this disease is very high; caregivers described the need to spend an average of 15 hours per day caring for an affected child.4 Treatment for MLD is largely supportive.^{5 3} Allogeneic hematopoietic stem cell transplant (HSCT) is sometimes offered as in an attempt to slow progression, but it is uncertain what benefit it provides in LI- and EJ-MLD.^{3 5}
+Early symptoms of LI- and EJ-MLD may include low motor tone, losing or not achieving motor and cognitive milestones, and difficulties in school due to behavioral and cognitive problems.
+As the disease progresses, children develop difficulty swallowing and breathing, and eventually may require gastrostomy tubes, suctioning, and ventilatory support.
+Mean survival varies based on subtype, with LI-MLD children surviving around eight years and those with EJ-MLD 10-20 years.^{2,3} Because MLD patients either never achieve or progressively lose motor and cognitive functions, the caregiving impact for this disease is very high; caregivers described the need to spend an average of 15 hours per day caring for an affected child.4 Current treatment for MLD is largely supportive.^{5 3} Allogeneic hematopoietic stem cell transplant (HSCT) is sometimes offered as in an attempt to slow progression, but it is uncertain what benefit it provides in LI- and EJ-MLD.^{3 5}

 Atidarsagene autotemcel (OTL-200 or "arsa-cel", brand name Libmeldy[TM] in Europe) is a gene therapy for MLD.
-It involves retrieving stem and progenitor cells from the child's blood, inserting functional ARSA genes into CD34+ cells outside the body using a lentiviral vector, and reinfusing these treated cells.
-Treatment requires myeloablation of the bone marrow with busulfan prior to reinfusion of cells.6 The manufacturer, Orchard Therapeutics, plans to submit a biologics license application (BLA) for arsa-cel in mid-2023.7
+It involves autologous stem-cell transplant, retrieving stem and progenitor cells from the child's blood, inserting functional ARSA genes into CD34+ cells outside the body using a lentiviral vector, and reinfusing these treated cells.
+Treatment requires myeloablation of the bone marrow with busulfan prior to reinfusion of cells.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) for arsa-cel prior to August 3, 2023.7

 We reviewed the clinical effectiveness of arsa-cel for the treatment of presymptomatic LI-MLD, presymptomatic EJ-MLD, and early symptomatic EJ-MLD compared to usual care.
-Results from the 39 patients who participated in two key clinical trials (Phase I/II study and Phase II single-arm, open-label trials conducted in Milan, Italy) and expanded access frameworks and compassionate use programs show that treatment with arsa-cel resulted in ARSA levels in the normal or supranormal range and preservation of motor and cognitive function compared with natural history controls, and also increased survival in the presymptomatic LI- and EJ-MLD populations.
+Results from the 39 patients who participated in two key clinical trials (Phase I/II study and Phase II single-arm, openlabel trials conducted in Milan, Italy) and expanded access frameworks and compassionate use programs show that treatment with arsa-cel resulted in ARSA levels in the normal or supranormal range and preservation of motor and cognitive function compared with natural history controls, and also increased survival in the presymptomatic LI- and EJ-MLD populations.
 In the early symptomatic EJ-MLD population, there was a trend towards preservation of motor function, and greater severe motor-impairment free survival compared with natural history controls.
 For all three groups, shortterm harms were primarily due to busulfan conditioning, including febrile neutropenia and stomatitis during the pre-treatment and treatment phases.
 Durability of effect and long-term harms are uncertain.